 So internal is just as important.

-If we are a little unkept, how might that reflect on other perception of our work?
+If we are a little unkept, how might that reflect on other perceptions of our work?

 We are all working hard on our bias right now, and this is one which remains right in the minds eye for hiring talent.

-Again, I am not suggesting the extreme here - this is about us feeling good, to perform better to influence others.
+Again, I am not suggesting the extreme here - this is about us feeling good, performing better & influencing others.

 Not dressing up for others' benefit.